Xilinx/system-controller-app/README.md

-		listSFP - list the plugged SFP transceiver targets getSFP - get the transceiver information of <target> SFP getpwmSFP - get the power mode value of <target> SFP setpwmSFP - set the power mode value of <target> SFP to <value>
+		listSFP - list the plugged SFP transceiver targets getSFP - get the transceiver information of <target> SFP

-		listQSFP - list the plugged QSFP transceiver targets getQSFP - get the transceiver information of <target> QSFP getpwmQSFP - get the power mode value of <target> QSFP setpwmQSFP - set the power mode value of <target> QSFP to <value>
+		listQSFP - list the plugged QSFP transceiver targets getQSFP - get the transceiver information of <target> QSFP
-		getpwmoQSFP - get the power mode override value of <target> QSFP setpwmoQSFP - set the power mode override value of <target> QSFP to <value>

 		listEBM - list the plugged EBM daughter card targets getEBM - get the content of EEPROM on <target> EBM card for either <value>: